rpaduri/Stack-Tox/README.md

 ``` bash
 Molecule: O=C=O → Prediction: Non-Toxic
 ```
-#### Notes
+### Notes

-Ensure your SMILES input is valid.
+- Ensure your SMILES input is valid.

-The model is pre-trained; no training is required by the user.
+- The model is pre-trained; no training is required by the user.

-Prediction speed depends on the number of molecules.
+- Prediction speed depends on the number of molecules.
+-  If you are facing problems with rdkit installation, refer to https://pypi.org/project/rdkit-pypi/